schneider-san/Zaibatsu/README.md

     - Redirect functionality for unauthorized requests is still functional in `Zaibatsu`, incase a request bypasses filtering at Apache Level.

 ## Installation

-In an attempt to discourage misuse of this software, I shall not provide a precompiled binary package and/or an automated installation script.
-You are required to compile from source.

-`...
-Ye, that's right kiddies.  walk off ...`

-#### X Started
  - Add your proxydomain to hosts file
  - Setup local dns server
  - Add prefered ip address to nameservers